 You can import .CSV and .VCF files.
 Before you groan, know that we’ve made this as painless as possible for you.
 I’ve laid out the simple steps for you here.

-5) Export your contacts from your smartphone, LinkedIn and Facebook.
+5) Export your contacts from your smartphone and LinkedIn.

 Once you’ve exported your contacts, use our Import tool (#4 above) to get them in Top Producer CRM.